What is chlordiazepoxide?

 Can I breastfeed while taking chlordiazepoxide?

 Chlordiazepoxide has not been well studied for use while breastfeeding.
-Since chlordiazepoxide stays in your body for a long time, talk with your healthcare provider to see if another, better studied medication would work for you while you are breastfeeding.
-Talk with your healthcare providers about all your breastfeeding questions.
+Since chlordiazepoxide stays in the body for a long time, talk with your healthcare provider to see if another, better studied medication would work for you while you are breastfeeding.
+Be sure to talk to your healthcare provider about all of your breastfeeding questions.

-If a man takes chlordiazepoxide, could it affect his fertility (ability to get partner pregnant) or increase the chance of birth defects?
+If my male partner takes chlordiazepoxide can it make it harder for me to pregnant or increase the chance of birth defects?

-Chlordiazepoxide has not been studied for use in men who are trying to get a partner pregnant.
+Chlordiazepoxide has not been studied for use in males who are trying to get a partner pregnant.
 However, a study in experimental animals and one human case report noted that chlordiazepoxide might make it harder to ejaculate.
-In general, exposures that fathers have are unlikely to increase risks to a pregnancy.
-For more information, please see the MotherToBaby fact sheet Paternal Exposures and Pregnancy at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/pdf/.
+In general, exposures that males have are unlikely to increase risks to a pregnancy.
+For more information, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/.